 All visiting scholars in J-1 status at Georgetown University must understand and abide by the laws governing their non-immigrant visa status.
 Please make an appointment to speak with an International Scholar (IS) Advisor any time employment opportunities arise.

 J-1 scholars holding a DS-2019 Form that is issued by Georgetown University may teach or do research only in the field or area listed in Box 4 of the DS-2019 Form and only for Georgetown University, provided that payment is listed on the DS-2019 form prior to any work being completed.
 Any payment received from Georgetown University that is in an unrelated field would be considered unauthorized employment.
 Any payment received from any other entity (even if the work is performed on the Georgetown campus) would be considered unauthorized employment.
-The responsibility of accepting any type of employment that does not meet regulatory requirements, even if offered by another Georgetown University department, will fall solely on the J-1 visiting scholar.
+The responsibility of accepting any type of employment that does not meet regulatory requirements, even if offered by another Georgetown University Department, will fall solely on the J-1 visiting scholar.

 Work Authorization for occasional lectures or short-term consultations

-According to the regulations governing J-1 status, Professors and Research Scholars may participate in occasional lectures and short-term consultations outside of Georgetown University if authorized by the Responsible Officer of the J-1 program at Georgetown.
+According to the regulations governing J-1 status, Professors and Research Scholars may participate in occasional lectures and short-term consultations outside of Georgetown University if authorized by the Responsible or Alternate Responsible Officer of the J-1 program at Georgetown.
 Such lectures and consultations must be incidental to the Exchange Visitor's primary program activities, must be related to the field of study, must be occasional or short-term, must not delay the completion of the J-1 program and must be authorized prior to the activity.
 If the Exchange Visitor receives payment for a lecture or consultation, s/he must be classified as an independent contractor for tax purposes.
 This means that payments may be fully taxed.

 Procedures for Requesting Work Authorization